mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 - Use the present tense to describe a current state or condition, and the future tense to state something that is very definitely going to happen.
 - Use the active voice, except for these cases:
   - If you’ll end up blaming the user.
 For example, don’t say **You entered an incorrect password**.
 Instead, say **The password is incorrect**.
   - If you’re describing what just happened.
-For example, it’s okay to say **Your incoming webhook is set up**.
+For example: **Your incoming webhook is set up**.
   - If the subject (the doer of an action) is the Mattermost application itself.
-For example, it’s okay to say **The image is deleted** instead of **The server deleted the image**.
+For example: **The image has been deleted** instead of **The server deleted the image**.
 - If you’re asking the user to do or not do something, use imperatives (command phrases).
-For example, say **Do not change the Hostname** instead of saying **It is not recommended to change the Hostname**.
+For example, use **Don't change the Hostname** instead of **It's not recommended to change the Hostname**.
 Better still, explain what could go wrong if they do or don’t do something.
-For example, say **Do not change the Hostname because if you do so <this bad thing will happen>**.
+For example: **Don't change the Hostname because doing so <could cause this bad thing will happen>**.

 ### Guidelines for system messages

 Don’t blame the user.
 Inform them about what happened, explain why it happened, and suggest a way forward.
 Try to use complete sentences in your messages.
-A sentence phrase (an incomplete sentence) might sound okay in English but could present internationalization challenges.
+A sentence phrase (an incomplete sentence) might make sense in English but could present internationalization challenges.

-If a System Message contains variables (tokens):
+If a system message contains variables (tokens):
-- Do not use verbs or adjectives as variables.
+- Don't use verbs or adjectives as variables.
-- Do not create plurals of variables by adding an s.
+- Don't create plurals of variables by adding an "s".
 - If the variable is a noun, use a qualifier after the variable.
-For example, say **The {channel_name} channel was created** instead of saying **The {channel_name} was created**.
+For example, say **The {channel_name} channel was created** rather than **The {channel_name} was created**.

-System Messages can be of the following types: **notification**, **confirmation**, **warning**, and **error**.
+System messages can be of the following types: **notification**, **confirmation**, **warning**, and **error**.
 The following sections contain guidelines that are specific to each of these types.

 ### Notification messages

-A notification message is for informing somebody about something that happened.
-Such messages do not need any user input, and do not prevent a user from continuing to use Mattermost.
+A notification message informs the user about an event or action that took place.
+These messages don't need any user input, and don't prevent the user from continuing to use Mattermost.

 - Use either a complete sentence or a sentence phrase.
 - If using a complete sentence, end it with a period.